sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 }
 ```

+Adding the `authorization` field to the code host connection configuration will enable partial parsing of the permissions tables.

+### Syncing subdirectories to match permission boundaries

+By default Sourcegraph only supports repository-level permissions and does not match the granularity of [Perforce permissions tables](https://www.perforce.com/manuals/cmdref/Content/CmdRef/p4_protect.html).

-Adding the `authorization` field to the code host connection configugation will enable partial parsing of the permissions tables.
-If this is the extent of your configuring, then you should sync subdirectories of a depot using the `depots` configuration that best describes the most concrete path of your permissions boundary.
+If you don't [activate file-level permissions](#file-level-permissions) you should sync subdirectories of a depot using the `depots` configuration that best describes the most concrete path of your permissions boundary.

 For example, if your Perforce depot `//depot/Talkhouse` has different permissions for `//depot/Talkhouse/main-dev` and some subdirectories of `//depot/Talkhouse/rel1.0`, we recommend setting the following `depots`: